 We encourage participants to gather locally and organise their own local community health hubs.
 They can follow the central lectures online together and then continue their discussions live in the local community health hubs.

 The draft programme including speakers can be downloaded here (pdf).
 The detailed programme including reading suggestions can also be found on this webpage.
 This page will be updated regularly.

 We attach great importance to gender balance and Global South – Global North balance in our recruitment of speakers.
 They should reflect the very diverse and international audience that we seek to connect with.

 Who can attend?

-Our participants are professionals, policy makers, researchers, students from different backgrounds who want to expand their knowledge and skills on community health while building an international network, which is an important benefit for the participants.
-They will get inspired by the diversity of researchers, practitioners and policy makers involved in advancing community health.
+Participants are professionals, policy makers, researchers, students from different backgrounds.
+They can expand their knowledge and skills on community health while becoming part of an international network, which is an important benefit for the participants.
+They can get inspired by the diversity of researchers, practitioners and policy makers involved in advancing community health.

 Certificate of attendance and accreditation

 After attending the lectures and contributing to the group assignment participants can request a certificate of attendance delivered by the UNESCO Chair.
 They can also request a certificate from IUHPE to accumulate credits toward registration/re-registration as a health promotion practitioner under the IUHPE Accreditation System.